-Flagship Play Sites (NEAPs1) - that SBC provides a flagship play site in each of the main conurbations, Sittingbourne, Sheppey and Faversham.
+Flagship Play Sites (NEAPs) - that SBC provides a flagship play site in each of the main conurbations, Sittingbourne, Sheerness and Faversham.
 These will be top quality 'destination' facilities that people would travel further for and are aimed at providing variety for all age groups 0-18 years.
 The focus will not be solely be on children's play but look to new and innovative approaches to engaging teenagers/older youths.
+There will also be a focus on accessible facilities for disabled users and adult fitness equipment.

-Local Standard Play Areas (LEAPs1) - the rest of the existing play areas have been assessed on quality and value, what elements are safe and fit for purpose and the quantity of sites within the standard walking catchments.
+Local Standard Play Areas (LEAPs) - the rest of the existing play areas have been assessed on guality and value, what elements are safe and fit for purpose and the guantity of sites within the standard walking catchments.
 They will be maintained to a safe standard suitable for the basic use of play e.g. swing, climb, and slide.